yaksvk/jslog/README.md

 ```

 For local development it is convenient to run a local development web server (otherwise
-js imports would be blocked)
+js imports would be blocked).
+The final single-file version in dist does not require a
+running web server.

 ```
 npm install http-server